 Vacation leave shall not be cumulative and must be taken within the year earned.
-Vacation time not taken within the year shall be considered forfeited except in cases where the department head and the city administrator or Board of Recreation, as appropriate, agree that, due to unique and unusual job requirements, the employee cannot take all of the accrued vacation.
+Vacation time not taken within the year shall be considered forfeited except in cases where the department head and the City administrator agree that, due to unique and unusual job requirements, the employee cannot take all of the accrued vacation.
 In such cases, the unused days, not exceeding one-half (1/2) of the previous year's vacation entitlement, may be carried over into the next year.
 The carry-over vacation time must be used by June 30 of the succeeding year or it shall be considered forfeited.